Receive settlements

 The time zones available for each entity depend on its location.
 To view and manage time zones, see Update settlement time zone.

-You can configure to receive settlements at one of the following frequencies in your preferred time zone:
+You can schedule to receive settlements at one of the following frequencies in your preferred time zone:

 - Daily – Weekdays, excluding non-business days

-- Weekly – Weekday of your choice, excluding non-business days
+- Weekly – A weekday of your choice, excluding non-business days

-- Monthly – 1st or 15th of each month
+- Monthly – First or 15th of each month

-- Bimonthly – 1st and 15th of each month
+- Bimonthly – First and 15th of each month

-If a scheduled settlement is due to be paid out on a non-business day in your settlement time zone, the funds are settled on the following business day instead.
+If a scheduled settlement is due to be paid out on a non-business day in your settlement time zone, the funds are paid out on the following business day instead.

 Information

-To update your settlement frequency, contact your account manager or [email protected].
+To update your settlement frequency, contact your account manager or request support.

-The period between time of sale and the funds becoming ready for settlement is the settlement speed.
+The settlement speed is the period between time of sale and when the funds become ready for settlement.
 This depends on your region and settlement currency, and may range from a few minutes to a few days.

 Settlement speed is usually represented as T+X, where: